 The experimental setup is already described in chapter 5.1.1.1.
 Several presets must be considered before photograph acquisition: All camera internal software filters (e.g. "sharpen the picture") need to be turned off.
+If the camera permits it, the photographs should be shot in RAW image format (MacFarlane et al. 2014, Hwang et al. 2016).
+The conversion of RAW images to TIFF or JPEG (as input for image evaluation software) needs to follow the instructions given in Explanatory Item Number 400.
 For non-DSLR cameras, the "Fish-Eye setting" means that the zoom is fixed at the widest angle and focus is set to infinity.
 Generally, the ISO setting should be 200, but directly before sunrise or after sunset (ISO 400), as well as on windier days with slightly moving canopy elements (ISO 800), higher numbers may be adequate.
-The camera should be equipped and started with a remote control or self-timer in order to avoid camera movements and the operator needs to take care not to stand in the field of view.
+The camera should be equipped and started with a remote control or self-timer in order to avoid camera movements.
+The operator needs to take care not to stand in the field of view.